mongodb-developer/kotlin-driver-quick-start/Readme.md

 that might not be the case.
 In such cases we would first look up for the document and then update it, `findOneAndUpdate` can handy which allows you to combine both of those processes into an atomic operation unlocking additional performance.

-Another variation of the same could be updating multiple documents with one call; `updateMany` come in handy for such use cases.
-For example, if we update `cuisine` all restaurants to your favourite type of cuisine and `borough` to Brooklyn.
+Another variation of the same could be updating multiple documents with one call; `updateMany` is useful for such use cases.
+For example, if we want to update `cuisine` all restaurants to your favourite type of cuisine and `borough` to Brooklyn.

 ```kotlin
 suspend fun updateMultipleDocuments(db: MongoDatabase) {